mkdrake37/seams/reviews/PM/index.md

 ## Loop Constructs

+for (i in 1..10) {
+  j
+}

-quiz - which i's does some for loop see?  how many passes through the body of a while loop?  for some comprehension, what is the resulting list?
+quiz - which `i`'s does some `for` loop see?  how many passes through the body of a `while` loop?  for some comprehension, what is the resulting list?

-for-while
+for-while - when to use which?

 comprehensions

-map-reduce
+map-reduce-filter

 re-quiz